 \section{Introduction}

 Superconducting transmon qubits \cite{Koch2007Oct} and semiconducting spin qubits \cite{Loss1998Jan} constitute two of the most promising platforms for scaleable quantum computing.
 Spin qubits offer long coherences and relatively small on chip size, while transmons provide the ability to control, manipulate, and entangle qubits over large distances using circuit Quantum Electrodynamics (cQED) techniques.
 The Andreev spin qubit \cite{Padurariu2010Apr, Hays2021Jul} attempts to combine the best aspects of both approaches by utilizing the spin degree of freedom of an Andreev Bound State (ABS) localized in a Josephson junction as the computational subspace.
 In this setup, the state dependent current phase relation (CPR) allows for easy integration into existing superconducting circuits, and the size of the junction is comparable to spin-qubits.
-In a recent work \cite{Pita-Vidal2023May}, a electrostatically defined quantum dot on a hybrid semi-superconductor nanowire was employed to create an Andreev spin qubit, benefitting from charge noise protection and strong coherent coupling due to the large charging energy and spin-orbit coupling respectively.
-Furthermore, the large degree of tunability allowed for deterministic preparation of the computational basis as it could be tuned to be the system groundstate.
-Despite these advantages the qubit, as of its spin nature, is sensitive to local magnetic fluctuations arising from the dynamics of spin-full nuclei in the substrate, which is conjectured to limit coherence time.
+In a recent work \cite{Pita-Vidal2023May}, an electrostatically defined quantum dot on a hybrid semi-superconductor nanowire was employed to create an Andreev spin qubit.
+This design benefits from charge noise protection and strong coherent coupling due to the large charging energy and spin-orbit coupling respectively.
+Furthermore, the large degree of tunability allows for deterministic preparation of the computational basis, as a qubit state can be tuned to be the system groundstate.
+Despite these advantages the qubit, as of its spin nature, is sensitive to local magnetic fluctuations arising from the dynamics of spin-full nuclei in the substrate, which is conjectured to limit its coherence time.